-16 Depending on climate change modeling assumptions made in multiple efforts, by 2070 it is projected the average annual temperature could increase from approximately 3°F to 10°F, when compared to the temperatures from the late 20th century.
-The modeling efforts suggest the greatest temperature increases will occur during the warmer months.
-Regarding rainfall, regional climate models project increases of up to 20% in extreme daily precipitation, depending on location.
+Extensive modeling has been conducted to predict future climate changes.
+These models predict that by 2070, the average annual temperature could increase from approximately 3° F to 10° F, compared to the temperatures from the late 20th century.
+The greatest temperature increases are predicted to occur during the warmer months.
+The models also predict increases of up to 20% in extreme daily precipitation.
 The number of days with more than one inch of precipitation is projected to increase 13%.
 The increased precipitation is projected to occur during the late fall to early spring.
 Summer precipitation is anticipated to decrease.